corcorana/restingIAF/iaf_manu.md

 ### 3.2 Simulated EEG data

 #### 3.2.1 PAF estimation performance as a function of SNR
-Preliminary analysis of synthetic channel data focused on the number of PAF estimates extracted for each level of SNR, and the extent to which these estimates approximated the ground truth as stipulated by the alpha frequency sine wave component of the simulated signal [see Table for summary statistics across SNR conditions].
+Preliminary analysis of synthetic channel data focused on the number of PAF estimates extracted for each level of SNR, and how well these estimates approximated the ground truth as stipulated by the alpha frequency sine wave component of the simulated signal (see Table for summary statistics across SNR conditions).
 While the SGF technique failed to extract PAF estimates from almost one-third of simulations when SNR = 0.05, the proportion of estimated alpha peaks rapidly approached ceiling as SNR increased beyond 0.10.
 RMSE was generally low for all levels of SNR, suggesting that alpha peaks were on average estimated with a high degree of accuracy when detected by the analysis routine.
 The SGF technique approached near-optimal performance at SNR = 0.20, in which 1% of simulated spectral peaks were either undetected or located within an adjacent frequency bin.